XWangLabTHU/cfDNApipe/README.md

 ```

 cfDNApipe will print all building commands.
-Once the program is interrupted accidentally, users can manually download and build reference.
+Once the program is interrupted accidentally, users can manually download and build references.
 The building commands are print as follows ().

 ```shell
 ********Building Command********